Wife of poisoned Russian opposition leader Alexei Navalny blames ‘state terrorists’ for the attack on him

 Алексей обязательно поправится, и мы снова будем смеяться над ним и ныть всей семьей, что не хотим фотографироваться для его инстаграма тысячу раз в день. А государственные террористы так и останутся со своим новичком, заедая его рафаэлкой. И всегда будут жить с этим, сколько бы лет они не стояли со свечкой на Пасху в храме

 After her husband fell ill on Aug.
-20 during a trip to Siberia, Navalnaya wrote to President Vladimir Putin in a personal appeal to let her husband be evacuated from Omsk to Germany for treatment.
+20 during a trip to Siberia, Navalnaya wrote to Putin in a personal appeal to let her husband be evacuated from Omsk to Germany for treatment.

 Her appeal came as Russian doctors at Omsk Hospital No. 1 were denying he had been poisoned and refusing to allow him to leave the country.
 Navalny’s aides said the 48-hour delay in evacuating Navalny endangered his life.

-Russian opposition figures have placed the blame for the poisoning on Putin, given that Novichok is believed only available to state agencies.
+Russian opposition figures have blamed the poisoning on Putin, given that Novichok is believed to be available only to state agencies.

-Novichok, developed in the Soviet Union, was used in the attempted assassination of former Russian spy Sergei Skripal and his daughter Yulia in Salisbury, England in 2018.
-British authorities charged two Russian military intelligence agents over the poisoning which British officials said was likely ordered at a senior level of the Russian state.
+Novichok, developed in the Soviet Union, was used in the attempted assassination of former Russian spy Sergei Skripal and his daughter Yulia in Salisbury, England, in 2018.
+British authorities charged two Russian military intelligence agents over the poisoning, which British officials said was likely ordered at a senior level of the Russian state.

 Russian prosecutors earlier ruled out opening a case on the attack against Navalny, saying there was no evidence of poisoning.
 But Peskov said Thursday that investigators were carrying out preliminary investigations to see if a case was warranted.
 He said Russian authorities needed more information from Germany on the matter.